Cold Beet Borscht Recipe From “My Mother’s Kitchen book” by Mimi Sheraton

 Tried this recipe?Let us know how it was!

-MORE FOODIES READING BLT with Basil Mayonnaise Recipe
+MORE FOODIES READING Buffalo Turkey Meatballs with Zucchini

 DISCLAIMER: Kevin, Lori, Abby, Haley, Lindsey & Mahika do not dine anonymously (this would be impossible) and we sometimes get free food (though never expected).
 However, we dine with the locals and we support our own.
 You will always get honesty in a respectful manner.
 We do not include any large national or regional chains in our ratings and reviews.
 We focus on independent locally owned eateries exclusively.